Caffeine Anhydrous vs. Caffeine in Coffee: Is There Any Difference?

 Your body — primarily the liver — actually metabolizes caffeine almost entirely to theobromine, paraxanthine, and theophylline (3).
 Hence, very little caffeine ever makes it into the urine.

 These natural methylxanthines are all responsible, to varying degrees, for how caffeine works in the body.
-As you well know, caffeine is a potent stimulator of the central nervous system (CNS), eliciting the patent mood-lifting and vigilance-enhancing effects people crave after their last cup of coffee wears off.
+As you well know, caffeine is a potent stimulator of the central nervous system (CNS) that induces acute mood-lifting and vigilance-enhancing effects.

 As far as your neurons can tell, caffeine is indistinguishable from the adenosine your body naturally produces on its own.
 Pretty neat, right?
 Caffeine is a master of disguise!